jamesward/helloblueeyes/README.md

 ----------------

 1. You can access a local instance of the services:
-a.
-Hello service:
+   1. Hello service:

     http://localhost:8585/hello

-b.
-HTML service:
+   2. HTML service:

     http://localhost:8585/

-d.
-JSON service (without the correct `Content-Type header` there will be no response from the JSON service).
+   3. JSON service (without the correct `Content-Type header` there will be no response from the JSON service).

     curl --header "Content-Type:application/json" http://localhost:8585/json

 2. Access [Mike Slinn's](http://micronauticsresearch.com) Heroku instance:
    a.
 Hello service:

     http://strong-galaxy-4334.herokuapp.com/hello

    b.
 HTML service:

     http://strong-galaxy-4334.herokuapp.com

    c.
 JSON service (without the correct `Content-Type header` there will be no response from the JSON service).

     curl --header "Content-Type:application/json" http://strong-galaxy-4334.herokuapp.com/json